seandorsett/copilot-agent-and-mcp/hands-on/01-coding-agent-exercises.md

 ### Steps

-1. Go to your GitHub repository
+1. Go to your newly created GitHub repository on GitHub.com
 2. Create a new issue with the following content:
    ```
    Title: Add Clear All Favorites button